kgibm/libertymon/README.md

 ## Development

-Compile, package, and test both sub-projects:
+Compile, package, and test all sub-projects:

 `mvn install`